 It’s that simple!

-I recommend preparing them the day before for maximum flavor.
+I recommend preparing the tofu the day before for maximum flavor.

 You may even want to make a double batch and save half of it for green salads during the week!

-Or you can serve it in place of rice when you make Chickpea Stir Fry.
+Or you can serve it with Chickpea Stir Fry instead of rice.

 For the Tofu Feta:

 For the salad:

 - To prepare the Tofu Feta, place the tofu cubes in a resealable glass container or zipper bag.
 Add the coconut vinegar, oregano, and salt.
 Seal the container, then gently shake to combine.
 Refrigerate for at least 2 hours or overnight for maximum flavor.

 - To prepare the millet on the stove, bring 2 cups of water to a boil in a medium pot.
 Add the millet, then cover and reduce the heat.
 Simmer until the water is absorbed, about 20 minutes.
 Transfer the millet to a large salad bowl and allow to cool.

 - To prepare the millet in an Instant Pot or other electric pressure cooker, add the millet and 1 3/4 cups water to the pot.
 Close the lid, and set the pressure cooker for 10 minutes on high.
 Allow the pressure to release naturally.
 Then transfer the millet to a large salad bowl and allow to cool.